hmil/hmil.github.io/source/_posts/archive/deal-with-nullables-like-theyre-not-even-here-good-coding-practices-in-typescript.md

 ---
 title: >-
-  Deal with nullables like they&#039;re not even here - Good coding practices in TypeScript.
+  Deal with nullables like they're not even here - Good coding practices in TypeScript.
 id: 270
 categories:
-  - nodejs
-  - software engineering
   - TypeScript
 date: 2017-08-01 15:05:10
 tags: